 Next, get familiar with basics, like:

-- user volume (number of unique visitors),
+- User volume (number of unique visitors),

-- page views (total pages visited),
+- Page views (total pages visited),

-- bounce rate (percent that leave after one page),
+- Bounce rate (percent that leave after one page),

-- average session duration (time on site),
+- Average session duration (time on site),

-- Click to tweet
+10. Click to Tweet

-The old, manually-loaded Click To Tweet was a neat way to get readers to quickly fire off a tweet to point people to your post.
+The old, manually-loaded “Click To Tweet” was a neat way to get readers to quickly fire off a tweet to point people to your post.

 Once the plugin is installed, a blue bird will appear in your editor menu bar.
 Highlight and copy the text you want tweeted, click the bird, paste the text where asked and you’re set.

-In the meantime, you know what you need to do.
+No more asking how to get traffic to your blog — you know what you need to do.